-Hemp-derived CBD oil is widely available across the country, but Amazon does not allow for the sale of any product containing CBD.
-When you search for “CBD oil” on Amazon’s website, you’ll find results from third-party sellers that are highly misleading to consumers that are looking specifically for CBD oil products, you won’t find any.
+Hemp-derived CBD oil is widely available across the country.
+However, Amazon does not allow for the sale of any product containing CBD.
+When you search for “CBD oil” on Amazon.com, you’ll find results from third-party sellers that are highly misleading to consumers.
+If you are looking specifically for CBD oil products, you won’t find any.
 Instead, you’ll likely come across other products on Amazon that are sourced from hemp but do not contain CBD.
-Exercise caution before buying anything that looks like CBD oil, and read the full description to see what extracts are actually in the product.

-Although hemp seed oil is permissible, Amazon categorizes CBD as a Schedule I Controlled Substance since it is extracted from hemp, a sub-strain of cannabis sativa.
+Although hemp seed oil is permissible, Amazon categorizes CBD as a Schedule I Controlled Substance since it is extracted from hemp, a sub-strain of cannabis plants.
 Amazon is abiding federal regulations.
-But industrial hemp is broadly legal in many states, and CBD derived from these crops is legal to produce and sell in those specific states.
+But industrial hemp is broadly legal in the United States, and CBD derived from these crops is legal to produce and sell.
 Regardless, selling CBD oil on Amazon is not allowed, as the commerce giant explicitly states in their outline of restricted products.

 If you want genuine CBD products, it’s best to buy from trusted brands rather than large online marketplaces like Amazon.

-As CBD has become increasingly popular within the past few years, many brands and products have emerged that make it difficult to discern who sells high quality CBD, and who is trying to make a quick buck.
+CBD has become increasingly popular within the past few years.
+Many brands and products have emerged that make it difficult to discern who sells high quality CBD, and who is trying to make a quick buck.
 Here are a few things to look for when assessing whether or not the CBD company is legitimate and credible:

-Amazon is only one of many online sellers that creates confusion within the CBD market, so it’s best to do your research before buying any product that claims to be hemp or CBD oil.
+Amazon is only one of many online sellers that creates confusion within the CBD market.
+It’s best to do your research before buying any product that claims to be hemp or CBD oil.
 When looking at hemp oil on Amazon, or authentic CBD oil from other sites, it’s important to remember that neither of these products have been evaluated by the Food and Drug Administration.
 This does not mean that hemp extracts are harmful, but that their health claims have not been studied nor confirmed.
 To find CBD oil from the best brands, check out our buyer’s guide.